KIT-MRT/future-motion/README.md

 This repo contains the refactored implementation of RedMotion, the original implementation is available [here](https://github.com/kit-mrt/red-motion).

+The Waymo Motion Prediction Challenge doesn't allow sharing the weights used in the challenge.
+However, we provide a [Colab notebook](https://colab.research.google.com/drive/16pwsmOTYdPpbNWf2nm1olXcx1ZmsXHB8) for a model with a shorter prediction horizon (5s vs. 8s) as a demo.

 ## Acknowledgements
 This repo builds upon the great work [HPTR](https://github.com/zhejz/HPTR) by [@zhejz](https://github.com/zhejz).